lilactown/7-humble-guis/README.md

 For our purposes, the `user` ns has a `-main` function which handles all of the app and nREPL server initialization.
-The only thing we need to replace the call to CIDER's main wiht our own and pass in the middlewares to it.
+The only thing we need to replace the call to CIDER's main with our own and pass in the middlewares to it.

 Below, we show the command after we delete the use of the `:cider/nrepl` alias and replace it with the `:dev:cider` alias configured in our deps.edn, which